Sigmmma/c20/src/content/h1/tags/gbxmodel/readme.md

 The Gearbox model tag contains the marker points and render models for [objects][object] such as [vehicles][vehicle], [scenery][], and [weapons][weapon] among others.
 It is not collideable nor animated on its own, and objects may reference additional [model_collision_geometry][] and [model_animations][] tags.
 This tag supports LODs and permutations, and includes [shader_model][] references.

-Don't confuse this tag with the Xbox-only [model][], which Gearbox modified for the PC port.
-It is therefore used in all [derivatives][h1] of that port, like Mac, Demo, and MCC.
-Unlike the Xbox version, the Gearbox model uses uncompressed vertices.
+Don't confuse this tag with the Xbox-only [model][].
+Gearbox Software created this tag class for the PC port, and it is therefore used in all [derivatives][h1] of that port, like Mac, Demo, and MCC.
+Unlike [model][], this tag uses uncompressed vertices.

 # Shaders
 Each [part](#tag-field-geometries-parts) of a model can reference a different [shader][], like the Warthog's windscreen using a [shader_transparent_glass][] while its body uses a [shader_model][].
 While a model can _technically_ reference any kind of shader, referencing a [shader_environment][] is **not recommended** when targeting H1CE because it [renders incorrectly][renderer#gearbox-regressions] in atmospheric fog.